rickalarcon/Final_Project_Cryptocurrency_and_Blockchain/README.md

 # Project
-# Group Members: Rick J. Alarcon and Adam Atamian
+# Authors: Rick J. Alarcon and Adam Atamian
 - The report is begins with an introduction and then it is separated into three parts.
 - The entire report is contained in one Jupyter Notebook.
 - It is to be read from top to bottom.